Public Sector vs Private Sector Banks: Difference and Comparison

 1. The government owns and controls public sector banks, whereas private entities or individuals own private sector banks.

-2. Private sector banks generally have more competitive services and interest rates, while public sector banks provide more accessible banking options for rural and low-income populations.
+2. Private sector banks have more competitive services and interest rates, while public sector banks provide more accessible banking options for rural and low-income populations.

 3. Public sector banks focus more on financial inclusion, while private sector banks prioritize profit and shareholder value.